Kriyanshi/Kriyanshi/README.md

 ## Hi there 👋
 <B>Driven by a vision for a brighter future in AI/ML, IoT, and instrumentation, I am committed to leveraging technology to drive positive change.
-Whether it's building projects, conducting research, or collaborating with like-minded professionals, I am dedicated to shaping the future of these transformative fields.
+Whether it's building projects, conducting research, or collaborating with like-minded professionals, I am dedicated to shaping the future of these transformative fields.</B>

-Let's connect and embark on a journey towards innovation and excellence together.</B>
 - 🔭 I’m currently working on deeplearning projects and building algorithms.
 - 🌱 I’m currently learning Generative AI and Prompt engineering.
 - 👯 Looking to collaborate on deep learning or AI projects.